gsidgsidgsid

 Keith W. Higgins, M.S.

-Project Coordinator and Specimen Repository Manager
+Project Manager

 Vineeta Gulati, M.S.

 Vineeta GulatiVineeta Gulati has over 15 years of biotechnology and pharmaceutical industry experience in addition to managing and providing health care to patients at long and short term healthcare facilities.
 She received her M.S. in Clinical Nutrition from Texas Woman’s University, and she began her career managing nutritional care for patients with cardiac diseases, renal failure, diabetes, morbid obesity, and HIV/AIDs.
 Upon relocating to California in early 1990s, she worked on a cholesterol lowering trial at USC, and provided data management support for regulatory filings at Syntex Pharmaceuticals and Gilead Sciences in the bay area.
 In 1998 she joined VaxGen to build the clinical data management department for the conduct of phase III HIV vaccine trials.
 Most recently she functioned as the Clinical Trial Manager at the Institute for OneWorld Health to administer the operations of international clinical studies.
-Vineeta joined GSID in September 2008 as a Program Director.
+Vineeta joined GSID in September 2008 as Director, Clinical Operations & Regulatory.

 back to top